-- Application forms must be completed online in accordance with the instructions. - When completing the online form the applicant will be asked to upload a copy of their Year 8 or Year 10 (depending on Year applying for) school report which should include attendance.
+- Application forms must be completed online in accordance with the instructions. - When completing the online form the applicant will be asked to upload a copy of their Year 8 or Year 10 (depending on Year applying for) school report, which should include attendance data.
 The application is considered incomplete and may not be processed until this information is supplied.
 You may also email a copy of your report to studentservices@brit.croydon.sch.uk - Applicants who do not submit a complete application in time to be processed by the relevant deadline might find that all places in their chosen specialism have been allocated.
-Experience has shown that this will almost certainly be the case for Dance, Music, Musical Theatre and Theatre.
-The other courses may have availability after this date.

-Admissions Policy & Procedure 2022/23
+Admissions Policy & Procedure 2024/25